 There are three things to account for when looking at the differences between a high school and college graduation.
 College graduation ceremonies are usually a little less formal, often indoors and are much, much longer.
 You need to wear something you can be comfortable in for many hours whether you’re walking with the rest of the grads or waiting to see that diploma get handed off from afar.
 With that in mind, let’s get to it!

-- Guests: Show some personality!
-With less of a need for formal attire it’s okay to venture off the beaten path a bit.
+Show some personality!
+With less of a need for formal attire, it’s okay to venture off the beaten path a bit.
 You WILL be sitting for a long time so something that allows for some breathing room is ideal.
 This doesn’t mean graphic T-shirts and jean shorts (a certain level of polish is expected).
-It’s a good idea to at least go semi-formal for parents as you will still be represented as the heads of your family but you can definitely incorporate some color in your dresses and button ups.
+It’s a good idea to at least go semi-formal for parents as you will still be represented as the heads of your family but you can definitely incorporate some color in your dresses and button-ups.

-- Grads: There’s one word to think of when determining what to wear to a graduation: Sophistication.
-You are graduating from a prestigious university and ready to be a professional in the real world and with that it’s a good idea to look the part.
+There’s one word to think of when determining what to wear to graduation: Sophistication.
+You are graduating from a prestigious university and ready to be a professional in the real world and with that, it’s a good idea to look the part.
 Something sleek to lessen the bulk of the graduation gown is great; there are plenty of dresses that fit the part.
 For men, ties are often the name of the game but you don’t have to go too formal beyond that.
-The main thing to keep in mind when dressing for graduation is absolute fundamental for the diploma aspect of it: Shoes.
-Short heels or wedges for women (long heels will be a PAIN) and for guys something that gives off that sophisticated vibe that won’t trip you up walk to the dean!
+The main thing to keep in mind when dressing for graduation is absolutely fundamental for the diploma aspect of it: Shoes.
+Short heels or wedges for women (long heels will be a PAIN) and for guys something that gives off that sophisticated vibe that won’t trip you up when you walk to the dean!